unifhy-org/unifhy/docs/_doc_src/developers.rst

    :align: center
    :alt: component transfers

-To add new transfers to the framework it is a case of adding the name and details of the transfer to the `_outwards_info` section of the component the transfer is coming from and the `_inwards_info` section of the component the transfer is going to.
+To add new transfers to the framework it is a case of adding the name and details of the transfer to the `_outwards_info` attribute of the Component the transfer is coming from and the `_inwards_info` attribute of the Component the transfer is going to.

 .. rubric:: Example

-   For example to add transfer_x from the `SurfaceLayer` to `NutrientSurfaceLayer` components:
+   For example to add transfer_x from the `SurfaceLayer` to `NutrientSurfaceLayer` Components:

    .. code-block:: python
-      :caption: Add the transfer information to the `_outwards_info` of the `SurfaceLayerComponent` class
+      :caption: Add the transfer information to the `_outwards_info` attribute of the `SurfaceLayerComponent` class

       class SurfaceLayerComponent(Component,  metaclass=abc.ABCMeta):
              _category = "surfacelayer"